 WHAT IS A TALL BIKE ?

-Coming from a tradition of zany bicycle building that has evolved on both sides of the Atlantic, the principle of tall bikes is simple: to push the boundaries of what a pedal-powered vehicle can be.
+Coming from a tradition of zany bicycle building that has evolved on both sides of the Atlantic, the principle of tall bikes pushes the boundaries of what a pedal-powered vehicle can be.
 Tall bike builders typically re-cycle used parts as far as possible in order to reduce cost and unnecessary consumption.

 THE EVOLUTION OF THE TALL BIKE :

 There are a number of alleged explanations for the evolution of tall bikes.
 Some sources suggest that in the late 19th century, tall bicycles were specially made for Chicago's lamplighters to make it easier to illuminate and maintain the city's streetlamps.

 Others claim that at a similar time, fruit pickers extended normal bicycles in the orchards of Catalonia, to reach the upper branches of the lemon trees they were harvesting.

 Another root is traced back to the 1900's when British colonial troops reputedly used "unusually elevated cycles" to train their men to race camels to a sufficient standard that they could compete with locals.